benwzj/benwzj.github.io/_posts/2021-06-10-callback-js.md

 ---
 layout: post
-title: "Understand Callback Concept in JS"
+title: Callback in JS
 date: 2021-06-10
 categories: JavaScript
 tags: Call-back Event-loop Asynchronous JavaScript
+toc:
+  - name: Callback Concept
+  - name: Event handler
+  - name: Callback Hell

 ---

-## Callback concept
+## Callback Concept

 The `setTimeout` function is a classic example to introduce callback concept.
 This function with the timeout ran after everything in the main top-level execution context.
 The timeout callback function can represent an asynchronous API call that contains data.